12 Common Habits That Make Your Anxiety Worse

 Seeking treatment for our mental health is a vital step in taking care of ourselves, just as we would seek medical help if we were physically ill.

 This mindful self-compassion workbook will help you support yourself and thrive while looking for help.
+Another reason some people resist seeking help is a fear of being judged or exposed.

 However, it’s important to remember that many people suffer from anxiety and other mental health issues.
 Seeking help is a common and normal step on the path to healing and recovery.

+If you’re battling with anxiety and find it tough to reach out for help, I suggest you start small.
 This could include speaking with a trusted friend or family member, contacting a mental health helpline, or seeking help from an online community.

-11. Engaging in perfectionism and setting unrealistic expectations
+11. Engaging in Perfectionism and Setting Unrealistic Expectations

+Perfectionism and establishing unreasonable expectations are also significant habits that cause anxiety.
 When we establish unreasonable expectations for ourselves, we can feel constant pressure to perform at a level that is frequently hard to achieve.

 This leads to feelings of worry, tension, and overload.
 I noticed last year how detrimental it can be to our mental health.

 When we strive for perfection all the time, it can make us feel like we’re never good enough.
 This leads to negative self-talk and feelings of inadequacy.
+Self-compassion is a good way to overcome perfectionism.

 Instead of being hard on ourselves and creating impossible demands for ourselves, we can learn to be kind and understanding of ourselves, just as we would a hurting friend.

+Setting more realistic expectations for ourselves is another way to overcome perfectionism.
 This could include cutting larger goals down into smaller, more doable activities or setting more realistic deadlines for ourselves.

 Setting more realistic expectations allows us to put less pressure on ourselves and feel more accomplished when we achieve our goals.